 Active noise cancellation

-Active noise cancellation is a function of playing a balancing white noise which you don’t hear but does use battery power so when you are running noise cancellation the battery will last a little less time, around 4 hours rather than 6.
+Active noise cancellation is a function of playing a balancing white noise that you don’t hear but does use battery power so when you are running noise cancellation the battery will last a little less time, around 4 hours rather than 6.

-You don’t need active noise cancellation running the whole time, the purpose is to remove repetitive usually low pitched noise, so the hum on an aeroplane, train track noise, road noise in a bus, machinery nearby etc. It’s not intended to block out a sudden and high pitched sound like an alarm or someone shouting.
+You don’t need active noise cancellation running the whole time, the purpose is to remove repetitive usually low-pitched noise, so the hum on an aeroplane, train track noise, road noise in a bus, machinery nearby etc. It’s not intended to block out a sudden and high-pitched sound like an alarm or someone shouting.

 I don’t tend to use noise cancellation in my home office or when I am out walking in public, I want to retain some awareness of what is happening around me and the physical block of the securely fitted bud is significant on its own.

 To set noise cancellation there is a tiny button in the middle of each bud, press and hold for 2 seconds while they remain in your ear and it will announce that noise cancellation is active.

 One of the things that make these comfortable in my ears is that they are light with each bud weighing only 5 g, fractionally lighter than the Airpod pro that comes in at 5.4 g.
 They are also small enough to sit comfortably against the auricle without pressure or stretching the ear.